ipld/specs/block-layer/content-addressable-archives.md

 #### CID

 Following the Length, the CID of the block is included in raw byte form.
 A decoder reading a Section must decode the CID according to CID byte encoding rules, which don't provide a stable length.
 See https://github.com/multiformats/cid for details on the encoding of a CID.
-CIDv0 and CIDv1 are currently supported.
+CIDv0 and CIDv1 are currently supported. _(Caveat: see [CID version](#cid-version) under Unresolved Issues.)_

 **CID byte decoding summary**